-Councillor Brian W Hinkins, Former Chairman, Saham Toney Parish Council
+Councillor Brian W Hinkins, Former Chairman, Saham Toney Parish Council, instigator of the Neighbourhood Plan

 On behalf of the small group of parishioners who have written this Plan, we hope it addresses the issues that matter to villagers, while at the same time supporting the need for our village to develop in order to continue to thrive.
-This Plan very much supports the principle of the right development in the right places, and seeks to balance that with measures to preserve and enhance the local environment.
+This Plan very much supports the principle of the right development in the right places, and conversely seeks to avoid the wrong type of developments in the wrong places.
 Development should also be at the right time, and hence phased throughout the life of this Plan, so there is time for the village to assimilate it gradually.
-We hope the Plan's policies make clear how those objectives may be achieved in a way that fairly and objectively balances the aspirations of landowners and developers, the views of parishioners, and the needs of those who wish to live and work in Saham in future; and that they set out a clear and practical set of criteria that may be readily implemented by those responsible for deciding planning matters.
+We hope the Plan's policies make clear how both of those objectives may be achieved in a way that fairly and objectively balances the aspirations of landowners and developers, the views of parishioners, and the needs of those who wish to live and work in Saham in future; and that they set out a clear and practical set of criteria that may be readily implemented by those responsible for deciding planning matters.

-Chris Blow, Work Group Leader, Saham Toney Neighbourhood Plan Steering
+Chris Blow

-Committee
+Work Group Leader, Saham Toney Neighbourhood Plan Steering Committee